mtopircean/essentials-by-livia/README.md

     * Easy to manage(as automated as possible):
         - key feature being the import-export function
         - data easy to update and upload even from front end
-        - admin pannel easy accessible from navbar and with key admin areas identifiable in the admin interface
+        - admin panel easy accessible from navbar and with key admin areas identifiable in the admin interface
-        - give value to obtain value, clearly identiable through the product recommandation function accessible to logged users
+        - give value to obtain value, clearly identifiable through the product recommendation function accessible to logged users
     * Easy to connect with the user(one click away from the user)
     * Upgradable and scalable with ease
         - the reuse of different elements within pages(navbar, base, footer html)